Doctors threaten industrial action over weekends contract - NewsBreak

 The changes mean GPs need to offer appointments from 9am to 5pm on Saturdays, as well as until 8pm on weekdays.

-We can't trust this Government to protect general practice or indeed the wider NHS
+We can't trust this Government to protect general practice or indeed the wider NHSDr Jackie Applebee

 The BMA criticised the contract and said NHS England had refused to offer practices reimbursement to cover additional costs for national insurance contributions, which will lead to cuts in staffing.